Berkshire East Ski Resort

-Berkshire East Ski Resort is a medium-sized alpine ski area in the northeastern United States, located in the Berkshires on Mount Institute in Charlemont and Hawley, Massachusetts.
+Berkshire East Mountain Resort is a medium-sized alpine ski area in the northeastern United States, located in the Berkshires on Mount Institute in Charlemont and Hawley, Massachusetts.

 History

 Thunder Mountain Ski Area

 Organized skiing started on Mt.
 Institute in the mid-1950s when Arthur Parker opened a small rope tow operation.
 Due to weather and other difficulties, it closed after one short season.

 Parker spent the balance of the decade gathering investors for a much larger operation on the same mountain.
 The first double chairlift, a Mueller, was installed for the grand re-opening 1961-62 season.
 A second double chairlift, another Mueller, was installed in 1962.

 Notable skiers during this time included former Massachusetts Governor Endicott Peabody and U.S. Senator Ted Kennedy.

 New ownership took over in late 1965, changing the name to Berkshire East at the end of the decade.